 Lending to small and medium-sized firms in HampshireOur loans have already been creating jobs in Hampshire.
 City councils and universities in Hampshire have provided the capital for your Community Bank and the government has provided an initial revolving loan fund.
 Half of the returns go to HCB Foundation, a charity for the benefit of the people in Hampshire.

 Safe & secureYour money stays in the community

-The Hampshire Community Bank is not aiming at squeezing maximum profits out of you, but instead is here to help you and small firms in Hampshire.
+The Hampshire Community Bank will not aim at squeezing maximum profits out of you, but instead will aim to help you and small firms in Hampshire.

 Local deposits will be used to fund productive and sustainable investments in Hampshire.

 Unlike other banks, the Community Bank cannot be taken over.

 The Hampshire Community Bank is headquartered in Hampshire and all loan decisions are made by people in Hampshire.